Skip to main content

 • “Instead of showing character development through present actions, the game tells everything through past events.”

-• “The character development and writing for the individual people was great for your cast; however, the case of Vermeil was much different, as it was not explained why they took the 'evil' role at all.
+• “The character development and writing for the individual people was great for your cast; however, in Vermeil's case, it was much different, with no explanation for why they took the 'evil' role at all.
 Some of the choices they make surely can't just be answered by 'we need to survive.'”

 • “Why weren't those character development and impactful moments present in the first two games?”